gateio/proof-of-reserves/README.md

    </p>

-* ### Verify user id and balance using Merkle proof
-   In order to verify the input user id (UID) and user balance, we need to construct a merkle proof to verify the inclusion of such data within the Merkle tree.
+* ### Verify hashed user id and balance using Merkle proof In order to verify the input hashed user id (UID) and user balance, we need to construct a merkle proof to verify the inclusion of such data within the Merkle tree.

     Merkle proofs are established by hashing the concatenation of hashed UID and hashed user balance, and climbing up the tree until obtaining the root hash, which has been published by the auditor in step #2.